-To enable Kerberos authentication for the ASE ODBC driver, add the following connection properties:
+To enable Kerberos authentication for the Adaptive Server ODBC Driver, add the following connection properties:

 '''

 AuthenticationClient=<one of 'mitkerberos'

 or 'cybersafekerberos' or 'activedirectory'>

-and ServerPrincipal=<ASE server name
+and ServerPrincipal=<Adaptive Server name>

 '''

-where <ASE server name> is the logical name or the principal as configured in the Key Distribution Center (KDC).
-The ASE ODBC driver will use this information to negotiate Kerberos authentication with the configured KDC and ASE server.
+where <Adaptive Server name> is the logical name or the principal as configured in the key distribution center (KDC).
+The Adaptive Server ODBC Driver uses this information to negotiate Kerberos authentication with the configured KDC and Adaptive Server.